Al López: Baseball player

 López's professional career began in 1924 when, at the age of 16, he signed on as a catcher with the Class-D Tampa Smokers of the Florida State League, quitting his job at the bakery and dropping out of high school at Sacred Heart College (later known as Jesuit High School) to focus on baseball.
 His starting salary with the Smokers was $150 ($ today) per month, which was much needed by the large Lopez family since his father's health was deteriorating and he could not work regularly.
 (Modesto Lopez died of throat cancer in 1926.)

 Soon after signing with the Smokers, Al López impressed Hall of Fame pitcher Walter Johnson with his catching skills during a winter barnstorming exhibition game.
 At Johnson's recommendation, Al was hired as a practice catcher for the Washington Senators during spring training in 1925, a valuable learning opportunity that he later credited with making him a better ballplayer.
 The Senators offered the Smokers $1000 for López's contract, but the minor league club demanded $10,000, which the major league club thought too exorbitant for a young player with only one year of professional baseball experience.
 Instead, López moved steadily up the minor leagues ranks in subsequent seasons and made his major league debut in 1928 with Brooklyn.

 After splitting time between the major and minor leagues for two seasons, López became the Dodgers' primary catcher in 1930 at the age of 21, and he remained a regular starter in the major leagues over the next 17 seasons.
 His best offensive campaign came in 1933, when he hit .301, stole 10 bases, and finished 10th in National League MVP voting.
 Overall, he compiled modest career batting numbers, including 613 runs, 51 home runs, and 652 RBIs and a .261 batting average.
 He was better known for his defense, leadership, and his ability to work with various pitchers, which earned him two trips to the All-Star game and respect around the league.

 Over a major league playing career which ran from 1928 until 1947, López played for the Brooklyn Robins / Dodgers (1928, 1930-1935), Boston Bees (1936-1940), Pittsburgh Pirates (1940-1946) and Cleveland Indians (1947).

 In 1945, López surpassed Gabby Hartnett's major league record for career games as a catcher, and when he retired after the 1947 season, his major league record for games caught stood at 1,918.
 This record was not broken until 1987 by Bob Boone, and the National League record was broken by Gary Carter in 1990.
 He caught 117 shutouts during his career, ranking him 13th all-time among major league catchers.

+Lopez was also last player to hit a home run that bounced over the fence, which happened on September 12, 1930.
+The rule was changed the following year to make such a hit a ground-rule double.